Skip to content

 ProblemFix

-Partial writesWait until export app finishes before files appear in watch folder
+Partial writesWait until the export app finishes before files appear in the watch folder

 Locked filesScreen recorder still writing; exclude temp extensions if needed